Skullabs/kos/docs_src/manual/developer/basic-concepts.md

 ```

 For this small example, it doesn't worth the effort: the `Server` class is a bit more complex, and the business logic
 is a just a single line.
-In the real world, though, this design actually pays off.
-The current design certainly increased
-clarity of the business layer, the one which is more likely to expand as the time passes by.

-If we expand this example ever further, this simple would become unmaintainable.
-Imagine what would happen if try to
+If we expand this example ever further, though, it would become unmaintainable.
+Imagine what would happen if we try to
-persist users, parse input parameters, deserialize request payload or externalize the server configuration through to a
+persist users, parse input parameters, deserialize request payload or use a configuration file to define the web server
-configuration file.
+port.
 Unless you have strong discipline, it's fairly likely that this project would soon become a big
-ball of mud on its early stages.
+ball of mud.

 ## Annotation Processors
 Vert.x is rather powerful though.
 It was designed as a toolkit, and can be used to design almost everything.
 Kos helps